chromaui/learnstorybook.com/content/intro-to-storybook/react/es/screen.md

 +   }));
 +   return result;
 + });

 /*
- * El store se crea aquí
+ * The store is created here.
- * Puedes leer mas sobre slices de Redux Toolkit en la documentación:
+ * You can read more about Redux Toolkit's slices in the docs:
  * https://redux-toolkit.js.org/api/createSlice
  */
 const TasksSlice = createSlice({